Self-Employed Mortgage First Time Buyer

 For a sole trader, we would use the net profits on the SA302s as your income.
 Most lenders take an average of the last two years, so if profits are quite stable that works out quite easily.
 If you’ve had a lower profit in 2024 and a higher amount for 2025, it would again be an average of those last two years.

 But if you have a lower figure for 2025 we would have to use that figure rather than an average.
 That’s quite important, and why it’s handy to come to a broker.
-We can look at the different scenarios to get you the best deal.
+We can look at the different scenarios to get you the right deal.

-How can I improve my chances of getting a mortgage as someone who is self-employed and a First Time Buyer?
+How can I improve my chances of getting a mortgage as someone who is self-employed and a first-time buyer?

 Ideally, you’ll be self-employed with a minimum of two years’ income.
 Keep saving for your deposit.
 Some people only have a 5% deposit, but if you can bump that up to 10%, that can make a big difference.